 Elite Services 4 You (IL Interpreters) understands that many businesses and corporations that require interpreting and translating services are not aware of specific qualification requirements or contracting laws.

-Did you know that there are many interpreting agencies that don’t follow strict guidelines for providing professional and proficient services?
+Did you know that there are many interpreting agencies who don’t follow strict guidelines when it comes to providing professional and proficient services?

 A report done by the U.S. Bureau of Labor and Statistics for 2008-2009 found that 22 percent of interpreters and translators are self-employed.

 If that is true, are agencies requiring them to verify a business license, qualifications, and certifications?